CT Lab GX

 What is CT Lab GX?

 Rigaku CT Lab GX is a micro-CT (computed tomography) scanner.
-The sample stays stationary as on a medical CT scanner, making it easy to mount samples and allowing even in-vivo scans of small animals.
+The sample stays stationary as on a medical CT scanner, making it easy to mount samples with a complex shape or ones connected to in-situ devices.
 The combination of a high-power (90 kV - 8W or 130 kV - 39 W) X-ray source and the compact gantry geometry achieves ultra-fast scans.
 A CT scan can be completed in 3.9 seconds at the top speed.
 The high-speed feature opens up the possibility of time-resolved (4D) CT experiments and CT quality inspection.

 When do I need high-speed?